joaogl/LeGame-Remake/README.md

 DONE
 ====
+- Fixed Player Vs Mob Collision.
 - Fixed player not running problem.
-- Fix multi checkbox selection on Menu.
+- Fixed multi checkbox selection on Menu.
-- Fix the Menus not at 0, 0 coords.
+- Fixed the Menus not at 0, 0 coords.
-- Fix two menus open when game is running.
+- Fixed two menus open when game is running.
 (There was a focus problem)
 - Fixed all the Player positioning bugs in the tutorial.
 - Added A* search algorithm.
 - Add AI to mobs.